 The William F. Thompson School of Marine Transportation offers five majors.
 The Marine Transportation Operations major and Vessel Operations and Technology major offers to a Bachelor of Science degree.
 The Small Vessel Operations major offers an Associate of Science degree.
 The Small Craft Design and Small Craft Systems majors offer an Associate of Science degree, and require students to spend one year at the Castine campus of Maine Maritime Academy and one year in residence at The Landing School of Boat Building and Design in Kennebunkport, Maine.

 - Vessel Operations and Technology

 * A 2 year program is available at the graduate level for qualified applicants intending to pursue the 200 Ton Limited License simultaneously with the M.S. degree in Global Logistics & Maritime Management.
 Please contact the graduate school for more information.

 *Program is for alumni who can demonstrate eligibility.
 It is not for matriculating students.

 Ocean Studies Majors

-The Corning School of Ocean Studies offers four majors that lead to a Bachelor of Science Degree.
+The Corning School of Ocean Studies offers six majors that lead to a Bachelor of Science Degree.